 Adding to the list of anti-inflammatory effects of elevated corticosteroids, we can easily understand traditional indications of licorice for stomach ulcers, abdominal pain, asthma, upper respiratory tract infections and infections.
 Licorice is used as an expectorant (cough remedy) and also has mild laxative effects.

 Licorice belongs to a miraculous family of Fabaceae and therefore has a high content of anti-cancer flavonoids, of which genistein is well known.
 Liquorice is a specific glabridin that is similar in structure to its effects.

 Chinese licorice has an antidepressant effect .
 Liquiritin and other flavonoids from Chinese liqueur had an antidepressant and neuroprotective effect in rats ( Zhao2008ael , Fan2012aaf ).
-Together with the ciclicum , the Chinese liqueur is part of the TČM anti-depressant ( Jun2014hmg ).
+Together with the ciclicum , the Chinese liqueur is a part of the TČM compound effective against depression ( Jun2014hmg ).
 It is a traditional remedy with a protective effect on the liver ( Lam2016hec ).

 In the popularity of licorice, she undoubtedly played the role of its sweet flavor and the aroma given by the anetole.
 It can be said that, as with goulash, there is a rule "the more onions, the better", for herbal liqueurs, from the taste point of view, "the more liquorice the better."
 However, care must be taken not to cause the excess of licorice to produce the adverse effects known to the herb.